< Previous Page

 Storage Location - It's critical to protect millwork from direct sunlight prior to painting to avoid rapid drying.
 This is, in our opinion, the single most important factor in avoiding cracks.
 Even a few hours exposure to direct sunlight causes rapid drying.
 Store items in a dry area away from excess heat.
 Never store on the ground, nor allow wood to come into direct contact with concrete.
 The natural tendency of concrete to absorb moisture can create a "wicking" of moisture out of the air or the ground and into the wood.

 Oil-based Paint - We feel only oil-based primer and oil-based paint are adequate for exterior millwork.
 Latex paints don't provide the thicker, harder surface protection exterior trim requires.
-Likewise, stains, while fine for Cypress, Cedar, Redwood, and interior work, don't adequately inhibit internal moisture changes.
+Likewise, stains, while fine for interior work, don't adequately inhibit internal moisture changes.
 Multiple thin coats of paint are better than one thick coat.

 End Grain - It's very important to paint the ends, as end grain absorbs moisture easily.
 After checking for proper fit, but before installation, completely paint (including final coat) all surfaces of each piece.

 Wood Preservative - If wood preservative will be used under the primer, it's important the wood be allowed to re-dry completely (and slowly) after treatment and before priming.

 Stain - Should you decide to stain your exterior millwork (we strongly recommend oil-based paint for exterior use), it's very important to use an exterior-rated clear protective top coat after staining.
 This will need to be reapplied frequently.